Perl/docker-perl-tester/README.md

         run: make test
 ```

-...
+You can find more details on how to setup GitHub workflow to smoke Perl projects by reading [skaji/perl-github-actions-sample](https://github.com/skaji/perl-github-actions-sample) GitHub repository.

 ## Building Docker images

 When pushing to GitHub, it's using a GitHub action `.github/workflows/publish-to-docker.yml`
 to automagically build and publish the docker images for you.

-If you consider cloning this repository, you wouldhave to set in your GitHub repository the following secret variables, with some example values.
+If you consider cloning this repository, you would have to set in your GitHub repository the following secret variables, with some example values.

 ```
 DOCKER_REPO=perldocker/perl-tester